Part IV

 This clearing of emotional and energetic burden creates space for vitality and presence.

-With these caveats in mind, the following is a Dragon-Inspired Adaptation drawn from the themes of the adapted phrases.
+With the above context in mind, the following is a Dragon-Inspired Adaptation for inner clearing.

-If you are blessed with children, connect to you as if you were your own child.
+If you are blessed with children, connect to yourself as if you were your own child.

 You can also use pictures of yourself from the past—as a child—for visual strengthening of this most precious inner connection.